TaskarCenterAtUW/TDEI-gateway/README.md

 - [adr](./adr) (architectural decisions)

-All the architectural decisions will be put up here.
+All the architectural decisions will be here.

 Each folder will have a template to start with and can be extended appropriately.